+Additional Attorneys.
 The Board of Selectmen may provide for the appointment of counsel other than the Town Attorney upon such terms and such periods of time as the needs of the Town require.

-Where authorized by their budget, individual boards may hire appropriate legal counsel.
+Authority of Boards to Hire Legal Counsel..
+Where authorized by their budget, individual Boards may hire appropriate legal counsel.